philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The only way to achieve the impossible is to believe it is possible." — Charles Kingsleigh
+> "Life is 10% what happens to us and 90% how we react to it." — Charles R. Swindoll
-*Updated on 2025-12-16*
+*Updated on 2025-12-17*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).